Business and Economics Mentoring Program (BEMP)

 Meet the Mentors

-Andrea Lai is a third year studying Business Economics and International Business.
+Andrea Lai Andrea Lai is a third year studying Business Economics and International Business.
 Her career focus is to enter the consulting industry.
-In addition to being a BEMP Mentor, Andrea is involved with several business organizations at Rady which are Business Council, Triton Consulting Group, and Cornerstone Community Consultants.
+In addition to being a BEMP Mentor, Andrea is involved with several business organizations at Rady which are Business Council, Triton Consulting Group, and Cornerstone Community Consultants. |

-Makenzie Johnson is a fourth-year undergraduate student at UCSD studying business-economics with a minor in computer science.
+Makenzie Johnson Makenzie Johnson is a fourth-year undergraduate student at UCSD studying business-economics with a minor in computer science.
 She is a part of student orgs on campus including Triton Consulting Group and InterVarsity.
 Makenzie has held positions at The International Rescue Committee as a community engagement intern and at Colorescience as a finance intern.
-After graduation, she will work at Deloitte as a business technology solutions analyst.
+After graduation, she will work at Deloitte as a business technology solutions analyst. |

+Emily Lam As a first-generation college student from a low-income background and as a woman, the journey to higher education, particularly in the field of economics, was not without its challenges.
+Navigating the complexities of academia and the professional world often felt difficult and lonely.
+Thus, when the opportunity to become a mentor presented itself, I felt intrinsically motivated to get involved.
 My hopes were to assist and guide students who may have faced similar struggles and to encourage more marginalized communities to pursue higher education, especially in this field.
 Through this experience, I have had the privilege of working with bright, budding peers and I have been able to pass on advice that I had to learn firsthand.
 In many ways, I feel like an older sibling by getting to know their dreams, looking out for them and always wishing for their success.
-I am deeply proud and wholeheartedly fulfilled to contribute to the success of these students.
+I am deeply proud and wholeheartedly fulfilled to contribute to the success of these students. |

 Get Involved on Campus!